-Throughout 2020, NCBPA will be developing new resources to help students, their family members, faculty and industry professionals find jobs and careers in North Carolina’s building performance industry.
-Check back every few weeks for updates!
+NCBPA works with our members and partners to develop new resources to help students, their family members, faculty and industry professionals find jobs and careers in North Carolina’s building performance industry.

 Click here to view our new brochure for Career Opportunities in Building Performance!

 There’s a well-known and long-lasting national shortage of skilled workers that makes “joining the trades” or putting a college education to use in an industry like building performance more valuable than ever.
 Don’t believe us?
 Click here to learn what TV host Mike Rowe thinks about the problem facing America’s economy.
 Learn more about the national job shortage and what’s being done to address it from these resources:

 - Forbes: Why we desperately need to bring back vocational training in schools (March, 2018)